Committee of Union and Progress: 1909–1911

-Lead up to the Sublime Porte Raid
+Dealing with war, rebellion, and conspiracy

 In September 1911, Italy submitted an ultimatum containing terms clearly meant to provoke a rejection, and following the expected rejection, invaded Ottoman Tripolitania.
 The Unionist officers in the army were determined to resist the Italian aggression, and the parliament had succeeded in passing the "Law for the Prevention of Brigandage and Sedition", a measure ostensibly intended to prevent insurgency against the central government, which assigned that duty to newly created paramilitary formations.
-These later came under the control of the Special Organisation (تشکیلات مخصوصه), which was used to conduct guerrilla operations against the Italians in Libya.
+These later came under the control of the Special Organisation (Teşkilât-ı Mahsusa), which was used to conduct guerrilla operations against the Italians in Libya.
 Those who had once served as fedâiin assassins during the years of underground struggle were often assigned as leaders of the Special Organisation.
 The ultra-secretive Special Organisation answered to the Central Committee, and in the future worked closely with the Ministry of War and Ministry of Interior.
-A great many officers, most of whom Unionist, including Enver, his younger brother Nuri, Mustafa Kemal, Süleyman Askerî, and Ali Fethi (Okyar) all departed to Libya to fight the Italians.
+A great many CUP officers, including Enver, his younger brother Nuri, Mustafa Kemal, Süleyman Askerî, and Ali Fethi (Okyar) departed to Libya to fight the Italians.

 With many of the Unionist officers in Libya, this weakened the power of the CUP and the army at home.
-As a consequence of the Italian invasion, İbrahim Hakkı Pasha's Unionist government collapsed and two factions formed within the CUP: the right-wing New Party, and the left-wing Progress Party.
-Union and Progress was forced into a coalition government with some minor parties under Mehmed Said Pasha.
-Another blow against the CUP came in mid-November, when all of the opposition parties coalesced around a new big tent party known as the Freedom and Accord Party, which immediately attracted 70 deputies to its ranks.
+As a consequence of the Italian invasion, İbrahim Hakkı Pasha's Unionist government collapsed and two factions formed from the CUP: the right-wing New Party, and the left-wing Progress Party.
+The New Party faction was led by Miralay Sadık, a Unionist disillusioned with the society's continued conspiratorial characteristics who would force Talât and his supporters to resign from government.
+The CUP formed a coalition government with some minor parties under Mehmed Said Pasha.
+Another blow against the CUP came in mid-November, when the opposition parties coalesced around a new big tent party known as the Freedom and Accord Party, which immediately attracted 70 deputies to its ranks.
+Censorship and restrictions on gatherings were implemented in a context of increasing polarisation between the CUP and its opposition.